bmgxyz/heirloom-db/README.md

 ## Installation

+First, run `cp config.example.txt config.txt` and edit `config.txt` to contain your desired username, password, and other configuration values.
+If running directly on the host OS, you should probably set the `host` value to `127.0.0.1`.
+If running under Docker, you should probably set it to `0.0.0.0`.
+(In both cases, you should probably use a reverse proxy.)
+You can also set the `urlSlug` value if running on a route other than `/`, such as `/heirlooms`.

+To run directly on the host OS:

 1. `pip install -r requirements.txt`
-2. `cp auth.example.txt auth.txt` and edit `auth.txt` to contain your desired username and password

-Then, either run on the host OS with:

-3. `./main.py` (the server binds to port 8080)
+2. `./main.py`

-Or run under Docker with:
+Or, to run under Docker:

-3. `docker build -t heirloom-db .`
+1. `docker build -t heirloom-db .`
-4. `docker run --name heirloom-db -v heirlooms:/app/heirlooms -p 8080:8080 heirloom-db:latest`
+2. `docker run --name heirloom-db -v heirlooms:/app/heirlooms -p 8080:8080 heirloom-db:latest`

 This server does not provide TLS.
 I recommend configuring a proper Web server as a reverse proxy in front of `heirloom-db` for public-facing deployments.